Multiscale-Genomics/mg-process-fastq/docs/full_installation.rst

    git clone https://github.com/Multiscale-Genomics/mg-process-fastq.git
    cd mg-process-fastq
-   pip install --editable .
+   pip install -e .
+   pip install -r requirements.txt

 Install MACS2
 ^^^^^^^^^^^^^

-This should get installed as part of the installation in the mg-process-fastq package, if not then it will need to be installed separately:
+This should get installed as part of the installation in the mg-process-fastq package, if not then it will need to be installed separately.

 .. code-block:: none
    :linenos: